mzhbr/ASD-Gut-Microbiome-Classifier/README.md

 Human Gut Microbiome with ASD — available on Kaggle.
 60 subjects (30 ASD, 30 neurotypical controls).
 16S rRNA gene sequencing, OTU-level resolution.

+## Limitations

+This analysis is based on a small public dataset containing 60 subjects.
+Therefore, the reported performance should not be interpreted as evidence of clinical diagnostic utility.
+Results may also be sensitive to cohort characteristics, sequencing protocols, preprocessing choices, and dataset-specific patterns.
+External validation on an independent cohort would be required to assess generalizability.

 ## Why This Matters